phips28/gh-action-bump-version/README.md

-## merge-release
+## gh-action-bump-version

-GitHub Action for automated npm publishing.
+GitHub Action for automated npm version bump.

 This Action publishes a package to npm.
 It is meant to be used on every successful merge to master but you'll need to configured that workflow yourself.
 You can look to the